Master of Science in Biotechnology

 The BioScience Track is designed for those pursuing higher degrees and careers in academic and industry research or health-related professions.
 The track offers a high concentration of science courses and facilitates entry into biotech industry laboratory management, product development, manufacturing and more areas.

-The Drug Design & Discovery Track is designed for career paths including drug research and design, regulatory affairs, and more.
+The Drug Design and Discovery Track is designed for career paths including drug research and design, regulatory affairs, and more.
 Courses cover in-depth knowledge of processes involved in the use of technology and bioinformatics to design drugs.
-Science courses offered in this track focus on underlying disease mechanisms and identification of drugs for biopharmaceutical targets.
+Science courses offered in this track focus on underlying disease mechanisms and the identification of drugs for biopharmaceutical targets.
 Other courses cover regulatory affairs, FDA approval process, Intellectual Property, current good manufacturing procedures and commercialization of pharmaceuticals.

 The Individualized Track allows for selection of biotechnology graduate courses to construct a curriculum that is specifically designed for YOU, with your interests and career focus.
 Elective courses can be chosen from all existing tracks, as well as approved courses offered in other programs at the University.